-A person under eighteen (18) years commits a runaway infraction if he runs away from the control of his parent(s), guardian or custodian.

-(a) It may be a defense to prosecution under this section upon a showing of good cause for the violation.
+- A. A person under the age of eighteen (18) years commits a runaway infraction if he runs away from the control of his parent(s), guardian or custodian. - B. It may be a defense to prosecution under this section upon a showing of good cause for the violation.